dannynelson/guitar-quest/README.md

 x add era to pieces
 x comments within video section
-- consistent status of finished or completed everywhere
+- comment references userId, and loads all users to display info
+- account page - change password/email, update mailing preferences, etc? - look at a few other sites for inspiration here
 - store teacher / student name (and photo?) within profile for easier identification when communicating.
 Add to comments
+- video review page for me
-- finish a piece should actually update corresponding quests
+- consistent status of finished or completed everywhere x finish a piece should actually update corresponding quests
 - make sure resource schema model save handles pre save hook errors somehow? right now they are being swollowed
-- bug: finishing a piece does not immediately update other pages
 - submit another video flow
 - create page for tutorials
 - create view for including pieces that I record myself
 - tutorial/quiz page (save for later release?)
-- account page - change password/email, update mailing preferences, etc? - look at a few other sites for inspiration here
+- display user photo next to comments
-- change "teacher feedback" to "comments" in model for more flexibility.
+* change "teacher feedback" to "comments" in model for more flexibility.
 Just teacher feedback for now although later we could add user feedback. ability to respond to comments and have a conversation?
 Should it be a two way conversation?
 If so, should I ben notified of all the comments?
 Maybe it's better if they can't leave feedback because it encourages them to take lessons.
-But what if thye just have a simple question (e.g. what do you mean by this...)
+But what if thye just have a simple question (e.g. what do you mean by this...) x create data structure for pieces, levels, quests, tutorials, etc. x completing pieces add experience
-- video review page for me
-x create data structure for pieces, levels, quests, tutorials, etc. x completing pieces add experience
 - protect endpoints from abuse
 - show real name on pieces page
 - add access control to accept/reject buttons
-- add toast afet video submission
+- add toast after video submission
 - add indexes
 x find static version of progress bar that automatically readjusts for each level x make leveling up work